ballerina-platform/ballerina-dev-website/1.0/learn/tools-ides/vscode-plugin/graphical-editor.md

 ## What's next?

  - For information on the next capability of the VS Code Ballerina plugin, see [Documentation Viewer](/v1-0/learn/vscode-plugin/documentation-viewer).
- - For information on the VS Code Ballerina extension, see [The Visual Studio Code Extension](/v1-0/learn/vscode-plugin).
+ - For information on the VS Code Ballerina extension, see [The Visual Studio Code Ballerina Extension](/v1-0/learn/vscode-plugin).